flodihn/NextGen/README.md

 Compiling
 =========

-For each server, go into its directory and run:

-	erl -make
+To compile everything, just run the compileall.sh script:

+	./compileall.sh

+* Note: You can also go into each server and type "erl -make"

 Running
 =======